MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 ### Defining the project folder (Q# programs)

-When a \*.qs file is opened in VS Code, the Q# compiler searches upward in the folder structure for a *qsharp.json* manifest file.
-If it finds a manifest file, the compiler then searches downward through all the subfolders of the **src** directory for *.qs files and caches any operations or functions, and makes those operations and functions available to all the *.qs files, per the manifest file's exclusion rules.
+When a \*.qs file is opened in VS Code, the Q# compiler searches upward in the folder structure for a qsharp.json manifest file.
+If it finds a manifest file, the compiler then searches downward through all the subfolders of the **src** directory for *.qs files and caches any operations or functions, and makes those operations and functions available to all the *.qs files in project.

 For example, given this folder structure:

 * **Teleportation_project**
     * *qsharp.json*
     * **src**
-        *  *RunTeleport.qs*
+        *  *Main.qs*
         *  **TeleportOperations**
-            * *Teleport.qs*
+            * *TeleportLib.qs*
             * **PrepareState**
-                * *PrepareState.qs*
+                * *PrepareStateLib.qs*

-when you open the file */src/TeleportOperation/PrepareState/PrepareState.qs*, the Q# compiler:
+when you open the file */src/TeleportOperation/PrepareState/PrepareStateLib.qs*, the Q# compiler:
-1. Checks */src/TeleportOperation/PrepareState/* for a *qsharp.json* file.
+1. Checks */src/TeleportOperation/PrepareState/* for a qsharp.json file.
-1. Checks */src/TeleportOperation* for *qsharp.json*.
+1. Checks */src/TeleportOperation* for qsharp.json.
-1. Checks */src* for *qsharp.json*.
+1. Checks */src* for qsharp.json.
-1. Checks */* for *qsharp.json*.
+1. Checks */* for qsharp.json.
 1. Establishes */* as the root directory of the project, and includes all *.qs files under the root in the project, per the manifest file's settings.

 ### [Using Python or a Jupyter Notebook](#tab/tabid-python)